osimuka/social-bot/README.md

 async function run() {
   const agent = mastra.getAgent("socialAgent");
   const result = await agent.generate(
     `Create a fun launch post for our new AI feature and then publish it to Twitter and LinkedIn.
 The feature: "Automatic weekly summaries of your team Slack channels."
-Use the social-post tool to actually publish.`, { tools: { socialPost: { platforms: ["twitter", "linkedin"] } } as any }
+Use the social-post tool to actually publish.`
   );

   console.log(result.text);